Bounds on the number of torsion points of given order on curves embedded in their jacobians: Abstract

 \section{Abstract}

-For integers $N\geq 2$ and $g\geq 2$, we study bounds on the cardinality of the set of points of order dividing $N$ lying on an irreducible smooth proper curve of genus $g$ embedded in its jacobian.
-In particular, we generalize the results of our previous paper \href{https://arxiv.org/abs/2008.05253}{arXiv:2008.05253} which deals with the case of hyperelliptic curves embedded in their jacobian using a Weierstrass point as base point.
-The strength of our bounds is related to whether or not a certain multiple of the curve is contained in the negative of the theta divisor.
+Working over an algebraically closed field of arbitrary characteristic we study, for integers $N\geq 2$ and $g\geq 2$, the set of points of order dividing $N$ lying on an irreducible smooth proper curve of genus $g$ embedded in its jacobian using a fixed base point.
+We discuss bounds on its cardinality and describe an efficient method for computing the set.
+Our method uses wronskians similar to those used in the study of Weierstrass points and the strength of our bounds is related to whether or not a certain multiple of the curve is contained in the negative of the theta divisor.
+Several examples are discussed.
+This generalizes our previous work dealing with the case of hyperelliptic curves embedded in their jacobian using a Weierstrass point as base point.